Skip to main content

 The risk of hypothermia from a 30-second cold shower or a 3-minute plunge is very low for a healthy adult.
 The danger appears with longer exposures or open-water swimming.
 If you stop shivering and start to feel sleepy or strangely warm, exit immediately and warm up slowly.

 Cold plunging right after a heavy workout can blunt muscle growth.
 The cold dampens the inflammatory signal your muscles need to repair and grow.
-If your goal is to build muscle, wait at least four hours after strength training.
+If your goal is to build muscle, wait at least 4 hours after strength training.
 Cold before a workout, or on rest days, is a better fit.

 Cold plunging causes a sharp blood pressure spike and tightens blood vessels.
 If you have uncontrolled high blood pressure, a history of arrhythmias, or known heart disease, do not attempt cold plunging without clearance from your physician.
 We always check in first.